ibm-cloud-docs/key-protect/unwrap-keys.md

       }
     }
     ```
-    {: screen}

-    If {{site.data.keyword.keymanagementserviceshort}} detects that you rotated
-    the root key that is used to unwrap and access your data, the service also
+    If {{site.data.keyword.keymanagementserviceshort}} detects that you rotated the root key that is used to unwrap and access your data, the service also
-    returns a newly wrapped data encryption key (`ciphertext`) in the unwrap
+    returns a newly wrapped data encryption key (`ciphertext`) in the unwrap response body.
-    response body.
 The latest key version (`rewrappedKeyVersion`) that is
     associated with the new `ciphertext` is also returned.
-Store and use the new
-    `ciphertext` value for future envelope encryption operations so that your
+Store and use the new `ciphertext` value for future envelope encryption operations so that your
     data is protected by the latest root key.